 Thalia stands on the totem animal of the Greek goddess Athena, the owl in Shadowlands episode 1 Narcissus.

 Additional wardrobe, props and set decor from the three episodes in the Shadowlands TV series may be hidden in plain sight allowing for an immersive re-watch for the curious viewer.

-If you enjoyed this, explore other chats with cast members of the Shadowlands miniseries.
+If you enjoyed this, explore interviews with cast members of the Shadowlands series.

 #Greekmythology #art #Mulligans #1920s #OscarMoreno #Eros #camping #NicolasJamesWilson #Ghost #PygmalionampGalatea #painter #Camp #Hercules #MusicVideo #starcrossedlovers #MatingSeason #MyBuddy #Zeus #PygmalionRevisited #Gay #MichaelDanielMurphy #AecioSarti #Drag #NatashaBalakrishnan #mythology #army #LGBT #Psyche #Pan #VasiliosFilippakis #queer #horror #Greektragedy #Narcissus #drama #ShadowlandsTVseries #navy #SeanCDwyer #MarcDevigne #DragQueen #supernatural #psycho #paranormal #thriller #AndrewMoncrief #BrianWoodford #CaVa #Shadowlands #Athena #CharlieDavid #military #WWII #Berlin #ScottyDynamo #plasticsurgery